March 24, 2023

 Top 5 Rare & Valuable Micro Machines Sets of the 90s

-Anyway, this article’s all about the coolest TMNT toys to come out in the 90s.
-So, grab a slice of pizza and shout cowabunga as we dive in.
+Anyway, this article’s all about the coolest TMNT toys that came out in the 90s.

-What’s cooler than a giant version of your favorite toon turtles?
 As if they weren’t mutated enough, each giant version of the four turtles was three and a half times the size of standard action figures.

 Perfect for city or sewer play, each of the 13″ Giant Turtle toys were fully poseable.
 Equipped with their signature weapons, they’re guaranteed to intimidate every other toy in your bedroom.